Svision/MyMarkUs/README.md

 gcc -o mm main.c
 ./mm
 ```
 After generated MyMarkUs.html, open it in your broser and save it for later use.
+You can add favicon.ico in the generated folder to enable great favicon.

 ## Upcoming features
 - Beautiful UI